• Organisation

 Details

-The Anglican Farm School, Stoneville was established by the government and opened on 12 August 1955 as an ‘open’ reformatory for adolescent boys.
-It was run by a combined government-Anglican committee with the management of the Home vested with the church until April 1960.
-At this time the Anglican Homes Board requested to be relieved of responsibility to the Home and the Anglican Diocese of Perth joined a new joint committee with the government.
-The Anglican Farm School, Stoneville became known as the Hillston, Anglican Farm School, Stoneville in 1962.
+This ‘open’ reformatory for adolescent boys was established by the government, and opened on 12 August 1955.
+It was run by a combined government-Anglican committee and managed by the church until April 1960.
+At this time the Anglican Homes Board requested to be relieved of responsibility to the Home, and the Anglican Diocese of Perth joined a new joint committee with the government.

 Roy Peterkin, a member of the committee, gave some insight into the governance arrangements in his book Noisy Mansions (1988, p.150): ‘Decisions on policy were made at monthly meetings of the Management Committee…as time went on the discussions became increasingly dominated by views of the Department’s representatives, which in the background there was always Treasury control…Hillston, though now included as one of the Anglican Homes, was this in name only.’